 Here are a few more highlights of Plan N:

 - Hospital coverage up to 365 days after Original Medicare

 Are Colonial Penn’s Rates Competitive?

-At the time of writing this Colonial Penn’s Medigap rates are not competitive in most areas.
-For example, a plan F for a 65-year-old female, a non-tobacco user in Arizona would be $185 per month.
-Remember, all Medigap plans are standardized so you can get the same exact Plan F with another carrier for a cheaper price.
+At the time of writing this, Colonial Penn’s Medigap rates are not competitive in most areas.
+For example, a plan F for a 65-year-old female, a non-tobacco user in Arizona, would be $185 per month.
+Remember, all Medigap plans are standardized so that you can get the same exact Plan F with another carrier for a lower price.

 The best rates for Plan F in Arizona range between $116 – $135 per month.
-If you are looking at Colonial Penn as an option contact me at (800) 208-4974 and we can show you what else is available at a cheaper rate.
+If you are looking at Colonial Penn as an option, contact us at (800) 208-4974, and we can show you what else is available at a cheaper rate.

-I do recommend Plan G over Plan F for the reasons mentioned in my blog post.
-Colonial Penn does offer a Plan G and a Plan N. Their rates are not competitive across the board for all plans.
-Often folks are talked into signing up with an overpriced carrier and when they find out it’s too late to make a change due to a health issue.
+We do recommend Plan G over Plan F for the reasons mentioned in my blog post.
+Colonial Penn does offer a Plan G, and a Plan N. Their rates are not competitive across the board for all plans.
+Often folks are talked into signing up with an overpriced carrier, and when they find out, it’s too late to make a change due to a health issue.